 - If your reason is medical, documentation must be on letterhead, signed by the medical professional familiar with your medical history, include specific dates of your illness, and explain the functional limitations of your illness.

 Video lectures of distance courses are available until the on-campus make-up exam day for students approved to take a make-up final exam.
 Early exams are not allowed.
-The make-up exams are administered at 51 Brattle Street on Saturday, August 23, 2014, for local students.
+Make-up exams for all sessions are administered at 51 Brattle Street on Saturday, August 22, for local students.
 Online and absentia exams are administered on Wednesday, August 19.

 Exams in absentia

 If you live or move outside of the New England area and cannot travel to Cambridge for your make-up exam, you may appeal to take your exam in absentia at your home institution or a testing center near your home.

 In addition to following the appeal procedures for make-up exams, you must identify a proctor who is responsible for administering your exam.
 The proctor must be an instructor or administrator at at school, college, university, or educational testing center such as Sylvan Learning Centers and Huntington Learning Centers.
-Proctors cannot be family members, friends, or co-workers.
+Proctors cannot be family members, friends, acquaintances, co-workers, or librarians.

-The Consortium of College Testing Centers has testing centers across the country and abroad that provide proctoring services near your home.
+The Consortium of College Testing Centers also has testing centers across the country and abroad that provide proctoring services.
 Centers are located in 45 states and nine countries.
 Any fees incurred are your responsibility.

 The exam materials are forwarded to your proctor beginning the week of the on-campus exam period through the first week of September.
 Call Academic Services at (617) 495-0977 before submitting your appeal.